sergiocollado/potpourri/Notes_on_linux.md

 run the command: ssh-keygen

 the keys are stored in the file '.ssh/' -- id_rsa.pub is your public key and can be shared, while id_rsa is your private key and should be kept secret.

+the command `ssh-add` will keep the ssh keys if these are stored in the standard places.
+And with the command `ssh-agent` the passphase will be used automatically.